 My father served in the Navy and flew Sea King helicopters.
 My mother, born second generation Japanese Canadian Nisei, was a teacher.
 They both grew up in Revelstoke, a little mountain community more than 5000km away.
 Despite the distance I felt we were a close family.

-I didn't look Japanese and never really never gave it a second thought growing up.
-My uncle told me that I was a "half blood".
-I figured that meant I was half Japanese but if you had to label it then I was Japanese Canadian, third generation Sansei.
-The Hawaiian term for people of mixed blood is "Hapa", and I like that.
-I mention this as my bloodline has factored heavily into my work.
+When I was a kid, my uncle told me that I was a "half blood".
+I figured he meant I was half Japanese.
+In time I learnt the correct wording, I was Japanese Canadian, third generation Sansei.
+The Hawaiian term for people of mixed blood is "Hapa", and that resonates.